 Common Name: Halberd-Leaved Willow

-Plants in this genus are notably susceptible to honey fungus[
+Species in this genus are often notably susceptible to honey fungus[

 Inner bark - raw or cooked.
 It can be dried, ground into a powder and then added to cereal flour for use in making bread etc. A very bitter flavour, it is a famine food that is only used when all else fails[